moonsettler/research/bitcoin-cash-wip.md

 * Zero-knowledge proofs used to "compress" PoW for an arbitrary number of consecutive blocks
 * Payee having sporadic access to updates for checkpoint block headers from the longest valid chain

 The first requires the current owner of the UTXO, who's possession the device is in, to update the PoFC from time to time.
-The second requires the payees to have a not too long sparse snapshot of the block headers.
+The second requires the payees to have a not too out of date, sparse snapshot of the block headers.

 For a simple example let's assume that all PoFC attestations are at least 100 block long as a "standard" and that payees going to have every 100th block headers (as checkpoints) for the longest chain on their device they use to verify.
 At this moment that requires 7400 block headers 80 bytes each.
 Strictly their hash would actually be enough which is only 32 bytes.
 The payee having the ability to sporadically update their list from a trusted source (preferably their own full node) can verify any arbitrarily old UTXO was indeed part of the blockchain.
-For recent UTXOs the PoFC attestation compared to the UTXo value should be sufficient.
+For recent UTXOs the PoFC attestation compared to the UTXO value should be sufficient.

 ## Possible attack scenarios